-A contributor whose organization affiliation to the project has either expired or is currently defaulted to 'Individual-No Account', i.e., the individual themselves have not provided any affiliation are termed as Unaffiliated Contributors.
+A contributor whose organization affiliation to the project has either expired or is currently defaulted to 'Individual-No Account', i.e., the individual themselves have not provided any affiliation is termed as Unaffiliated Contributor.

 An organization that is affiliated with an active contributor is called an Active Organization.
 During the selected time period, if a contributor has multiple affiliations, each organization will be treated as a contributing organization.

 Member organizations (also called members) are the organizations that join the Linux Foundation or any project of the Linux Foundation, such as Hyperledger, LFX Networking, CNCF, and so on.
-These organizations become LF members based on the membership tiers chosen by the organizations during the time of joining as a member.
+These organizations become LF members based on the membership tiers chosen by the organizations at the time of joining as members.